WeblateOrg/weblate/docs/admin/translating.rst

 .. versionchanged:: 4.18

-   Support for synching explanation with a file was introduced.
+   Support for syncing explanation with a file was introduced.

 Use the explanation to clarify scope or usage of the translation.
 You can use Markdown to include links and other markup.